2023 NHL Heritage Classic

 The 2023 NHL Heritage Classic (branded as the 2023 Tim Hortons NHL Heritage Classic for sponsorship reasons) was an outdoor regular season National Hockey League (NHL) game.
-The seventh game in the Heritage Classic series took place on October 29, 2023, at Commonwealth Stadium in Edmonton, with the Edmonton Oilers hosting the Calgary Flames.
+The seventh game in the Heritage Classic series took place on October 29, 2023, at Commonwealth Stadium in Edmonton, Alberta, Canada, with the Edmonton Oilers hosting the Calgary Flames.
 It was the first outdoor game in the Battle of Alberta rivalry.

 Background

 During the "32 Thoughts" segment on the December 10, 2022, broadcast of Hockey Night in Canada, Elliotte Friedman initially reported that the NHL was planning a Heritage Classic game between the Edmonton Oilers and the Calgary Flames during the 2023–24 season, marking the 20th anniversary of the first Heritage Classic between the Montreal Canadiens and the Oilers at Commonwealth Stadium.
-While the 2003 game was held in November, Friedman stated that the league was aiming for October so the weather would be a little warmer; the 2003 contest had been held in temperatures of close to −18 °C, with a wind chill of −30 °C. The league officially announced the game on December 31, 2022.
+While the 2003 game was held in November, Friedman stated that the league was aiming for October so the weather would be a little warmer; the 2003 contest had been held in temperatures of close to -18 C, with a wind chill of -30 C. The league officially announced the game on December 31, 2022.

 The 2023 Heritage Classic marked the first outdoor game in the Battle of Alberta rivalry and the third one for each team.

 A moment of silence for former Pittsburgh Penguins player Adam Johnson was held prior to the game.